 Singing Voice Dissonance: Later episodes add a running gag of him randomly singing "Fiiiiiiiiiissssh!" in a deep and clear voice.

 Stomach of Holding: Exaggerated; he can spit up almost anything he or the other penguins need.
 In one episode, Mort requires an elevator to get to the bottom of his stomach to remove a bomb.
+There's also a staircase, but the elevator is faster.

 Too Kinky to Torture: In "Needle Point", after Rico gets his shot, he actually doesn't seem to mind the pain too much, scooching his butt around on the floor.
 Or perhaps he just likes comforting the pain.
 Either way he looks really kinky.